French Wikipedia: Study

 According to a 2013 study by Taha Yasseri et al., from Oxford Internet Institute, Ségolène Royal (FR) and unidentified flying object (objet volant non identifié) were the most controversial articles on the French Wikipedia.

 Based on an analysis of discussions on the French Wikipedia, Sahut (2016) concludes that internal disputes over sourcing and admissibility can be understood as a tension between two ideal-typical “knowledge regimes”: a wiki regime, which prioritizes open participation and quantitative growth, and an encyclopedic regime, which emphasizes reliability and verifiable sources.
 On the French Wikipedia, this has resulted in a hybrid compromise in which strict referencing rules coexist with egalitarian wiki norms such as “N’hésitez pas” and “Supposer la bonne foi.”
 Sahut finds that the French Wikipedia community applies its sourcing policies in a relatively lenient manner.
 Although editors frequently discuss the large number of articles that lack references, unsourced material is generally not removed in a systematic way.
 Rather than enforcing the rules strictly, the community often relies on templates and tags to signal sourcing issues.

 The study "Cultural Differences in Collaborative Authoring of Wikipedia" (2006) shows a strong negative correlation between a country’s Power distance Index (as defined in Hofstede's cultural dimensions theory) and the frequency of deletion edits in its corresponding Wikipedia language edition.
 In high-PDI cultures such as France, people are more accustomed to having important decisions made by superiors and therefore tend to avoid actions that invalidate someone else’s work.
 As a result, contributors on the French Wikipedia are likely to feel uncomfortable about deleting others’ work and are less likely to delete information or links.

 The French-language Wikipedia tends to be more formal than the English or German editions, with contributors often addressing each other using formal pronouns, following the conventions described by the T–V distinction.

 Differences from other Wikipedias

 An important difference with the English Wikipedia is that like the Spanish Wikipedia, or the Portuguese Wikipedia in the past, following a community vote in 2006 the French Wikipedia does not accept any images posted under fair use, with the only exception being logos.
 As of 2025, this exact ban is still in effect.

 Another important difference is that while Wikipedia administrators are elected for an indefinite period, anybody can start a formal "motion of no confidence" contesting their status, with the community thereby invited to vote for or against removing their privileges.
-This also exists on the Spanish and Portuguese Wikipedia, but not on the English Wikipedia.
+This also exists on the Spanish and Portuguese Wikipedia.